Grover search revisited; application to image pattern matching: Application to image pattern matching

 \subsection{General quantum states for database and query image data}

 An image data consists of $N_P$ pixels, where each pixel has respective color intensity represented by the integer in the range of $[0, N_C-1]$.
 This means that the data vector is of $N_D = N_P N_C$ dimension.
-In the basis encoding representation called NEQR, which can be handled via AAE as explained in Section~\ref{SEC_algo_aae}, the data vector is encoded in a quantum state as follows.
-As for the query data, given $g_j$ as the integer representing the color intensity at the $j$th pixel, the corresponding quantum state is
+To encode this image data onto a quantum state, we take the basis encoding representation called Novel Enhanced Quantum Representation (NEQR); see Appendix~B for the detailed description.
+Note that, as explained in Section~\ref{SEC_algo_aae}, the basis encoding scheme can be handled via AAE.

-We now take $n_C$ and $n_P$ qubits to represent the variable of color intensity and the pixel position, i.e., $N_C=2^{n_C}$ and $N_P=2^{n_P}$; then the total number of qubits to represent the query quantum state is $n_D = n_C + n_P$.
-Figure~\ref{FIG_fig_setting} depicts the case where $N_P=4$.
+First, we take $n_C$ and $n_P$ qubits to represent the variable of color intensity and the pixel position, i.e., $N_C=2^{n_C}$ and $N_P=2^{n_P}$; then the total number of qubits of the quantum state corresponding to this image data is $n_D = n_C + n_P$.
+Now, let $g_j$ be the binary-represented integer that denotes the color intensity at the $j$th pixel of the query data; then in the NEQR format the corresponding quantum state is assigned as

+Note that this state can be expressed in the form \eqref{basis encode II-A query} where $\hat{b}_j$ takes 1 only when $\ket{j}_D$ in Eq.~\eqref{basis encode II-A query} coincides with the above $|g_{j}\rangle_{C} |j\rangle_{P}$.
+Figure~\ref{FIG_fig_setting} depicts the case where $N_P = 4$.
 The database quantum state is constructed in the same way.
 That is, denoting $f_{jk}$ the color intensity at the $j$th pixel of the $k$th image data, the quantum correspondence is given by